 - To provide the student support necessary to maintain a graduation rate of 94% or above.

-- To cultivate gainfully employed physician assistants with 50% providing care to patients in Ohio and the Appalachian region.
+- To cultivate competent and gainfully employed physician assistants with 50% providing care to patients in Ohio and the Appalachian region.

 - To foster critical thinking skills necessary for successful clinical practice.